The Gelato Bucket List: Italy’s Best Gelaterias City By City

 Florence: Gelateria Della Passera

 Located on the Oltrarno, which literally means the ‘other side’ of Florence across the Arno River, Gelateria Della Passera is only a very short walk from major attractions like the Duomo.
-However its position across the Arno through a maze of streets means it’s way less crowded.
-There they lovingly serve handmade gelato that range from deviously delicious fruit sorbets (featuring fresh strawberry in springtime) to the creamy, milk-based varieties like their unique pistacchio.
+However its position across the Arno through a maze of streets means it is much less crowded.
+There, they lovingly serve handmade gelato ranging from deviously delicious fruit sorbets (fresh strawberry in springtime) to the creamy, milk-based varieties like their unique pistacchio.
 This place is tiny, but follow the Florentines spilling out on to the pretty Piazza della Passera and you’ll know you’re in the right spot.
 Via Toscanella, 15/red, 50125 Firenze

 We’d venture to say this isn’t your average gelateria, but rather more of a bistro with live music and a wide variety of produce that goes into the gelato here.
 The ingredient-driven flavors are made from 100% freshly picked fruit and the rest with prized components including the highest quality milk.
-The options rotate regularly following the seasons and availability of produce, but be on the look out for wild strawberries, fig, a deconstructed cheesecake, lychee and walnut banana bread.
+The options rotate regularly following the seasons and availability of produce, but be on the look out for Cioccolato bianco con meringa all’Italiana e semi di papavero a white chocolate gelato with meringue and poppy seeds, a deconstructed cheesecake, lychee and walnut banana bread.
 Via Giovanni Enrico Pestalozzi, 4, 20143 Milano

 Though homegrown Grom has expanded its footprint across Italy and North America, Pepino has been serving up Torino’s best gelato since 1884.
 This is old-school Italian gelateria style and as such the classics are what stand out—crema (custard), cioccolatto (chocolate), and caffé (coffee).
 Note: Pepino is said to have invented the first chocolate coated vanilla ice cream on a stick, the Pinguino.
 Italian for penguin, its name comes from its black and white contrasting colors.
 It definitely bests Good Humor and is most definitely worth a bite.
 Piazza Carignano, 8, 10123 Torino

-There are many gelaterie in Bologna as it is often thought of as the culinary capital, but few will top La Funivia.
+There are many gelaterie in Bologna to visit, as it is often thought of as the culinary capital, but few will top La Funivia.
 Their signature amarenta, with locally sourced sour cherries and some crunchy surprises is one to instagram about.
-From the freshest brioche to a variety of flavored cones, the only problem you’ll have is deciding what to try first!
+Whether in a cone, on a fresh brioche or in one of their flavored cones, the only problem you’ll have is deciding which to try first.
 Piazza Camillo Benso Conte di Cavour, 1/d/e, 40124 Bologna and Via Porrettana, 158

-On a summer day walking through Capri’s main town, you can’t miss this gelateria because there’s perpetually a line down the street.
-If by chance you don’t stumble upon the worth-the-wait spot, just follow the intoxicating waft of freshly pressed waffle cones.
+On a summer day walking through Capri’s main town, you can’t miss Gelateria Buonocore as there’s perpetually a line spilling down the stone street.
+If by chance you don’t stumble upon the worth-the-wait spot, follow the intoxicating waft of freshly pressed waffle cones.
 They make these babies on site, so skip the coppa (cup) in favor of gelato in a cono (cone) here.
 Tip: Don’t leave without trying the Torta Caprese with moist, chunky pieces of this captivating island’s classic chocolate cake.
 Via Cristoforo Colombo, 8, 80076 Capri

 Of course, this is not a complete list.
 Should you veer off track on your own know this: Not all gelato is created equal.
 It’s critical to suss out the fake stuff from the real deal.